 Important Traffic Accidents Stats (Editor’s Picks)

-- About 1.35 million people worldwide die each year in traffic accidents
+- Every year, about 1.35 million people worldwide lose their lives in traffic accidents

-- In 2020, 24 children died from heat strokes after left unattended in cars
+- After being left unattended in cars, 24 children died from heat strokes in 2020

-- Approximately 46% of child car seats are not installed correctly
+- More than 45% of child car seats are not installed adequately

-- Subaru WRX owners are two times more likely to get a speeding ticket
+- Subaru WRX owners have two times higher chances of getting a speeding ticke

 Traffic Safety Statistics